1. Submission procedure and workflow

 - Be cited as follows: 2 authors or less: (Does & Smith, 2010); 3 authors or more: (Smith et al., 2010).
 Several citations can be cited together with a semicolon (Doe & Smith, 2010; Jones et al., 2013; Kalinkat, 2023)

-Note that, during the submission process, you will be asked to provide a bibtex export of your article’s references (not of your whole reference collection).
+Note that during the submission process, you will be asked to provide a Bibtex export of your article’s references (not of your whole reference collection).
 Such export file is easily obtained from your reference management software (Endnote, Zotero, Mendeley, …).
 For LaTex users, if you only have a colossal bib file containing the references of your entire life, you should reduce it to the references of your submitted article by using the instructions you can find there.

 4.4.2.5 Save your document